-Please allow a minimum of seven days before making a status inquiry.
+Please allow a minimum of thirty days before making a status inquiry.
 Applicants should check first with the applicant agency that requested the background review since the DOJ sends results directly to the applicant agency.
 Poor quality fingerprints, records that contain criminal information, erroneous information submitted on the fingerprint transaction, and individuals born before 1920 who have submitted manual fingerprints in the past may delay the reporting of results.

 No. Unfortunately, the DOJ does not offer an expedited process.

 No. California Penal Code section 11142 prohibits you from giving a copy of your criminal record to an unauthorized third party.
 In addition, California Penal Code section 11125 prohibits an individual or agency from requiring you to provide him/her or the agency with a copy of your criminal record or proof that a record does or does not exist.
 Violation of either of these sections is a misdemeanor offense.